solliancenet/CosmosDB-v3-labs/dotnet/labs/02-load_data_with_adf.md

     ![](../media/03-adf-succeeded.jpg)

 22. Once the import process has completed, close the ADF.
-You will now proceed to execute simple queries on your imported data.
+You will now proceed to validate your imported data.

 ## Executing Simple Queries

 *The Azure Cosmos DB Data Explorer allows you to view documents and run queries directly within the Azure Portal.
-In this exercise, you will use the Data Explorer to query the data stored in our container.*
+In this exercise, you will use the Data Explorer to view the data stored in our container.*

 ### Validate Imported Data

-*First, you will validate that the data was successfully imported into your container using the **Documents** view in the **Data Explorer**.*
+*You will validate that the data was successfully imported into your container using the **Items** view in the **Data Explorer**.*

 1. Return to the **Azure Portal** (<http://portal.azure.com>).